 The 7th Vegetarian Food Asia and the 10th LOHAS Expo

 This is Hong Kong's largest vegetarian and green living exhibition.
 It is open to the general public where visitors will be able to find and shop a wide variety of vegetarian and green living products from around the world.

 Riding on the 2020 success, the Expo will expand to 4 days this year to offer excellent experiences to vegetarians, vegans, and green lifestyle lovers in Hong Kong.

 Apart from showcasing 4,000 vegetarian, natural, organic, and green living products, the expo will also feature exciting events for public who embrace green and healthy lifestyle.

 Where?: Hong Kong Convention Centre Hall 3FG

 How Much?: HK20 at the door, as in prior years entrance is FREE with pre-regisration.
-Pre-registration to open soon!
+Pre-register here!

 Chinese Opera Festival - 2021 TBC

 "Chinese Opera encapsulates the long history and traditional culture of China.
 The immaculately crafted movements of